 CLEAN ENERGY TRANSITION

-Transitioning to a clean energy future will require phasing out dirty energy generation.
-But turning away from these sources is more complicated than just flipping a switch to turn them off.
-Despite these complicated considerations — which range from economic feasibility to transmission concerns — it’s still possible to transition away from dirty energy to clean, renewable energy.
+Transitioning to a clean energy future will require phasing out dirty power plants.
+But phasing out these sources of electricity is more complicated than just flipping a switch to turn them off.
+Despite the many complicated considerations — which range from economic feasibility to transmission concerns — it’s still possible to transition away from dirty energy to clean, renewable energy.

-We understand that the retirement of coal plants is a contentious issue that doesn’t always have immediately positive outcomes for everyone — specifically for the local communities that are directly affected by a plant closure.
+HEAL understands that the retirement of coal plants is a contentious issue that doesn’t always have immediately positive outcomes for everyone, especially the local communities that are directly affected by a plant closure.
 That’s why we are prioritizing these local communities in our plans for coal plant retirement.
-By speaking with them and then working with policymakers and the utility, we can better plan for the future and mitigate any negative impacts on these communities.
-Some of these plans can include job training and requiring community reinvestment funds in any coal plant retirement plan.
+By speaking with them and then working with policymakers and the utility, we can better plan for the necessary economic transition and mitigate negative impacts on these communities.
+Some of these plans can include job training and requiring community reinvestment funds as part of any plan for coal plant retirement.